Tw1ddle/Rectangle-Bin-Packing-Demo/README.md

 ------

 Build the app and press the buttons at the bottom of the "Game Substate" to test the different types of packing algorithm.
+Tap the test button to run a battery of tests.

 ![Screenshot](screenshots/screenshot1.png?raw=true "Bin Packing Algorithm Demo screenshot 1")

 ![Screenshot](screenshots/screenshot2.png?raw=true "Bin Packing Algorithm Demo screenshot 2")

 ### Notes ###
+* The "OptimizedMaxRectsPacker" algorithm does not have an occupancy measure, so it always prints 0% for occupancy.